This Overlooked Variable Is the Key to the Pandemic

 Unfortunately, until recently, many such cheap tests had been held up by regulatory agencies in the United States, partly because they were concerned with their relative lack of accuracy in identifying positive cases compared with PCR tests—a worry that missed their population-level usefulness for this particular overdispersed pathogen.

 To return to the mysteries of this pandemic, what did happen early on to cause such drastically different trajectories in otherwise similar places?
 Why haven’t our usual analytic tools—case studies, multi-country comparisons—given us better answers?
 It’s not intellectually satisfying, but because of the overdispersion and its stochasticity, there may not be an explanation beyond that the worst-hit regions, at least initially, simply had a few unlucky early super-spreading events.
-The cities that were vulnerable are not pure luck: Dense populations, older citizens, and congregate living, for example, made cities around the world more susceptible to outbreaks compared with rural, less dense places and those with younger populations, less mass transit, or healthier citizenry.
+It wasn’t just pure luck: Dense populations, older citizens, and congregate living, for example, made cities around the world more susceptible to outbreaks compared with rural, less dense places and those with younger populations, less mass transit, or healthier citizenry.
 But why Daegu in February and not Seoul, despite the two cities being in the same country, under the same government, people, weather, and more?
 As frustrating at it may be, sometimes, the answer is merely where Patient 31 and the megachurch she attended happened to be.

-Overdispersion makes it harder for us to absorb lessons from the world because it interferes with how we ordinarily think about cause and effect.
+Overdispersion makes it harder for us to absorb lessons from the world, because it interferes with how we ordinarily think about cause and effect.
 For example, it means that events that result in spreading and non-spreading of the virus are asymmetric in their ability to inform us.
 Take the highly publicized case in Springfield, Missouri, in which two infected hairstylists, both of whom wore masks, continued to work with clients while symptomatic.
 It turns out that no apparent infections were found among the 139 exposed clients (67 were directly tested; the rest did not report getting sick).
 While there is a lot of evidence that masks are crucial in dampening transmission, that event alone wouldn’t tell us if masks work.
 In contrast, studying transmission, the rarer event, can be quite informative.
 Had those two hairstylists transmitted the virus to large numbers of people despite everyone wearing masks, it would be important evidence that, perhaps, masks aren’t useful in preventing super-spreading.

 Comparisons, too, give us less information compared with phenomena for which input and output are more tightly coupled.
 When that’s the case, we can check for the presence of a factor (say, sunshine or Vitamin D) and see if it correlates with a consequence (infection rate).
 But that’s much harder when the consequence can vary widely depending on a few strokes of luck, the way that the wrong person was in the wrong place sometime in mid-February in South Korea.
 That’s one reason multi-country comparisons have struggled to identify dynamics that sufficiently explain the trajectories of different places.

 Once we recognize super-spreading as a key lever, countries that look as if they were too relaxed in some aspects appear very different, and our usual polarized debates about the pandemic are scrambled, too.
 Take Sweden, an alleged example of the great success or the terrible failure of herd immunity without lockdowns, depending on whom you ask.
 In reality, although Sweden joins many other countries in failing to protect elderly populations in congregate-living facilities, its measures that target super-spreading have been stricter than many other European countries.
 Although it did not have a complete lockdown, as Kucharski pointed out to me, Sweden imposed a 50-person limit on indoor gatherings in March, and did not remove the cap even as many other European countries eased such restrictions after beating back the first wave.
 (Many are once again restricting gathering sizes after seeing a resurgence.)
-Plus, the country has a small household size and fewer multigenerational households compared to most of Europe, which further limits transmission and cluster possibilities.
+Plus, the country has a small household size and fewer multigenerational households compared with most of Europe, which further limits transmission and cluster possibilities.
 It kept schools fully open without distancing or masks, but only for children under 16, who are unlikely to be super-spreaders of this disease.
 Both transmission and illness risks go up with age, and Sweden went all online for higher-risk high-school and university students—the opposite of what we did in the United States.
 It also encouraged social-distancing, and closed down indoor places that failed to observe the rules.
 From an overdispersion and super-spreading point of view, Sweden would not necessarily be classified as among the most lax countries, but nor is it the most strict.
 It simply doesn’t deserve this oversize place in our debates assessing different strategies.

-Although overdispersion makes some usual methods of studying causal connections harder, we can study failures to understand which conditions turn bad luck into catastrophes, and we can also study sustained success because bad luck will eventually hit everyone, and the response matters.
+Although overdispersion makes some usual methods of studying causal connections harder, we can study failures to understand which conditions turn bad luck into catastrophes.
+We can also study sustained success, because bad luck will eventually hit everyone, and the response matters.

-The most informative case studies may well be those that got hit by terrible luck early on, like South Korea, and yet managed to bring about significant suppression.
+The most informative case studies may well be those who had terrible luck initially, like South Korea, and yet managed to bring about significant suppression.
 In contrast, Europe was widely praised for its opening early on, but that was premature; many countries there are now experiencing widespread rises in cases and look similar to the United States in some measures.
 In fact, Europe’s achieving a measure of success this summer and relaxing, including opening up indoor events with larger numbers, is instructive in another important aspect of managing an overdispersed pathogen: Compared with a steadier regime, success in a stochastic scenario can be more fragile than it looks.

 Once a country has too many outbreaks, it’s almost as if the pandemic switches into “flu mode,” as Scarpino put it, meaning high, sustained levels of community spread even though a majority of infected people may not be transmitting onward.
 Scarpino explained that barring truly drastic measures, once in that widespread and elevated mode, COVID-19 can keep spreading because of the sheer number of chains already out there.
 Plus, the overwhelming numbers may eventually spark more clusters, further worsening the situation.

 As Kucharski put it, a relatively quiet period can hide how quickly things can tip over into large outbreaks and how a few chained amplification events can rapidly turn a seemingly under-control situation into a disaster.
 We’re often told that if Rt, the real-time measure of the average spread, is above one, the pandemic is growing, and that below one, it’s dying out.
-That may be true for an epidemic that is not overdispersed, and while an Rt below one is certainly good, but it’s misleading to take too much comfort from a low Rt when just a few events can reignite massive numbers.
+That may be true for an epidemic that is not overdispersed, and while an Rt below one is certainly good, it’s misleading to take too much comfort from a low Rt when just a few events can reignite massive numbers.
 No country should forget South Korea’s Patient 31.

 That said, overdispersion is also a cause for hope, as South Korea’s aggressive and successful response to that outbreak—with a massive testing, tracing, and isolating regime—shows.
 Since then, South Korea has also been practicing sustained vigilance, and has demonstrated the importance of backward tracing.
 When a series of clusters linked to nightclubs broke out in Seoul recently, health authorities aggressively traced and tested tens of thousands of people linked to the venues, regardless of their interactions with the index case, six feet apart or not—a sensible response, given that we know the pathogen is airborne.

 Perhaps one of the most interesting cases has been Japan, a country with middling luck that got hit early on and followed what appeared to be an unconventional model, not deploying mass testing and never fully shutting down.
 By the end of March, influential economists were publishing reports with dire warnings, predicting overloads in the hospital system and huge spikes in deaths.
-The predicted catastrophe never came to be, however, and although the country faced some future waves, there was never a large spike in deaths despite its aging population, uninterrupted use of mass transportation, dense cities, and no formal lockdown.
+The predicted catastrophe never came to be, however, and although the country faced some future waves, there was never a large spike in deaths despite its aging population, uninterrupted use of mass transportation, dense cities, and lack of a formal lockdown.

 It’s not that Japan was better situated than the United States in the beginning.
 Similar to the U.S. and Europe, Oshitani told me, Japan did not initially have the PCR capacity to do widespread testing.
 Nor could it impose a full lockdown or strict stay-at-home orders; even if that had been desirable, it would not have been legally possible in Japan.

 Oshitani told me that in Japan, they had noticed the overdispersion characteristics of COVID-19 as early as February, and thus created a strategy focusing mostly on cluster-busting, which tries to prevent one cluster from igniting another.
-Oshitani said to me that he believes that “the chain of transmission cannot be sustained without a chain of clusters or a megacluster.”
+Oshitani said he believes that “the chain of transmission cannot be sustained without a chain of clusters or a megacluster.”
 Japan thus carried out a cluster-busting approach, including undertaking aggressive backward tracing to uncover clusters.
-Japan also focused on ventilation, counseling its population to avoid places where the three C’s come together: crowds in closed spaces in close contact, especially if there’s talking or singing—bringing together the science of overdispersion with the recognition of airborne aerosol transmission as well as presymptomatic and asymptomatic transmission.
+Japan also focused on ventilation, counseling its population to avoid places where the three C’s come together—crowds in closed spaces in close contact, especially if there’s talking or singing—bringing together the science of overdispersion with the recognition of airborne aerosol transmission, as well as presymptomatic and asymptomatic transmission.

-Oshitani contrasts the Japanese trifecta, nailing almost every important feature of the pandemic early on, with the Western response, trying to eliminate the disease “one by one” when that's not necessarily the main way it spreads.
+Oshitani contrasts the Japanese strategy, nailing almost every important feature of the pandemic early on, with the Western response, trying to eliminate the disease “one by one” when that’s not necessarily the main way it spreads.
 Indeed, Japan got its cases down, but kept up its vigilance: When the government started noticing an uptick in community cases, it initiated a state of emergency in April and tried hard to incentivize the kinds of businesses that could lead to super-spreading events, such as theaters, music venues, and sports stadiums, to close down temporarily.
 Now schools are back in session in person, and even stadiums are open—but without chanting.

 It’s not always the restrictiveness of the rules, but whether they target the right dangers.
 As Morris put it, “Japan’s commitment to ‘cluster-busting’ allowed it to achieve impressive mitigation with judiciously chosen restrictions.
 Countries that have ignored super-spreading have risked getting the worst of both worlds: burdensome restrictions that fail to achieve substantial mitigation.
 The U.K.’s recent decision to limit outdoor gatherings to six people while allowing pubs and bars to remain open is just one of many such examples.”